reduxjs/redux/docs/tutorials/essentials/part-5-async-logic.md

 :::tip

 Redux Toolkit includes the [**RTK Query data fetching and caching API**](https://redux-toolkit.js.org/rtk-query/overview).
-RTK Query is a purpose built data fetching and caching solution for Redux apps, and **can eliminate the need to write _any_ thunks or reducers to manage data fetching**.
-We specifically teach RTK Query as the default approach for data fetching, and RTK Query is built on the same patterns shown in this page.
+RTK Query is a purpose built data fetching and caching solution for Redux apps, and **can eliminate the need to write _any_ additional Redux logic like thunks or reducers to manage data fetching**.
+We specifically teach RTK Query as the default approach for data fetching.

+RTK Query is built on the same patterns shown in this page, so this section will help you understand the underlying mechanics of how data fetching works with Redux.

 We'll cover how to use RTK Query starting in [Part 7: RTK Query Basics](./part-7-rtk-query-basics.md).